Protocol and Practice of Persons Appearing in the Court of Judge David W. Garbarino

 Specific Requirements or Preferences

-The Division’s Judicial and Courtroom Assistants cover for each other when one is not available.
-As such, if you need to communicate with the Division, please contact both the Judicial and Courtroom Assistants using the email addresses listed above, and please be sure to include all other counsel or unrepresented parties on the email.
-Emails that do not comply with this requirement will not be read and will be deleted.
+If you need to communicate with us, please use the email address nwj03@jbazmc.maricopa.gov.
+For any written communication, including an email, you must copy all other counsel or unrepresented parties on any written communication to the Division.
+Written communications that do not comply with this requirement will not be acted upon until all attorneys and/or litigants are copied.
 Please do not attempt to contact me directly, even if you copy other counsel on the email.

-Everyone that comes into contact with our Division shall be treated and treat each other with dignity and respect.
-When contacting the Division, please treat court staff professionally and with courtesy.
-I understand and appreciate that many cases involve personal issues that often are emotionally difficult for those involved.
+Everyone that contacts our Division shall be treated, and shall treat each other, with dignity and respect.
+Please treat court staff professionally and with courtesy.
+I understand and appreciate that many cases involve personal issues that are often emotionally difficult and contentious for everyone involved.
 Nevertheless, parties and attorneys shall act professionally when interacting with the court, court staff, and with one another, whether in their writings or in discussions.
-Please do not interrupt each other (except for objections).
-Gratuitous non-verbal communication is extremely disruptive and not appreciated.
-I will afford all parties an opportunity to respond and/or otherwise address the Court when appropriate.

 Harassment based on race, sex, gender, religion, national origin, ethnicity, disability, age, sexual orientation, marital status, socioeconomic status, or affiliation is strictly prohibited and will not be tolerated.